happy-machine/FastQL/README.md

 ```

 <br/>
-FastQL implements all the basic GraphQL types and array types, **but not required types yet**.
+FastQL implements all the basic GraphQL types and array types, including required types but not currently
+required subtypes (an element of a list).

 ### Environment variables